irene146/flux_adms_faam/flux_estimation_adms/readme.md

 - For variable names and units, check the ADMS 6 user manual on page 342.
 - The main idea with input met data is to include as much as possible from the aircraft data, but if you don’t know a value, it is better to let the model calculate rather than guessing yourself.

- Temperature (T0C):

-ADMS assumes temperature measurements are taken 2 metres above the ground.
+Temperature (T0C): ADMS assumes temperature measurements are taken 2 metres above the ground.
 If possible, use radiosonde data for more accurate temperature values.

- Wind Speed and Direction (U and PHI):

-Ensure these are consistent during the sampling period.
+Wind Speed and Direction (U and PHI):  Ensure these are consistent during the sampling period.
 If variability in wind speed is observed, include the standard deviation as the **SIGMATHETA** variable.

- Cloud Cover (CL):

-Measured in oktas.
+Cloud Cover (CL): Measured in oktas.
 This can be determined from camera footage taken during the sampling period and provided by a meteorologist.

- Boundary Layer Height (H):

-Critical for dispersion modelling, ensure accurate measurements are used.
+Boundary Layer Height (H): Critical for dispersion modelling, ensure accurate measurements are used.

- Precipitation (PRECIP):

 Add sea surface temperature if the marine boundary layer option is used in ADMS and it is not assumed to be neutral.